 The goal of this review is to provide that guidance.
 We have assembled a body of leading practitioners to explain the opportunities for intellectual property protection in their respective jurisdictions, together with the most significant recent developments and any aspects that are unique to their country.
-While we have striven to make the book both accurate and comprehensive, we must note that, in light of the limited pages available, it is necessarily a summary and overview, and we strongly recommend that the reader seek the advice of experienced advisers for application of the principles to any specific factual matter.
+While we have striven to make the book both accurate and comprehensive, we must note that it is necessarily a summary and overview, and we strongly recommend that the reader seek the advice of experienced advisers for application of the principles to any specific factual matter.